-In this blog, I am trying my best to provide some remote control tips.
+In this blog, I am trying my best to provide some tips about beginner RC cars.
 My purpose is not to show off my knowledge about remote control cars.
 I will never say my tips are good.
 Instead, I just want to exchange remote control car ideas here.
 That is why I set up a forum in my blog so that we can discuss what we know.
 Hope you can join the fun.

 - Steps to clean a dirty RC toy car,